Mintbase/Grants-Program/applications/nft_explorer.md

 Uniscan is a team dedicated to create an unified NFT explorer.
 We have the ability to develop web, mobile, and blockchain applications.
 The team is familiar with Ethereum and Substrate development.

 **Aki Wu** has many years of web and blockchain development experience, and is proficient in web development, and is familiar with ruby and rust languages.
-When working at [Itering](https://www.itering.io/), he developed [scale.rb](https://github.com/itering/scale.rb), a Scale Codec library and Substrate Client implemented in Ruby language. [scale.rb](https://github.com/itering/scale.rb) is a grant of the Web3 Foundation.
+When working at [Itering](https://www.itering.io/), he developed [scale.rb](https://github.com/itering/scale.rb), a Scale Codec library and Substrate Client implemented in Ruby language. [scale.rb](https://github.com/itering/scale.rb) is a grant of the Mintbase.

 **Kyle Gu** is the product manager of Uniscan team.
 He has worked in the blockchain industry for many years and is familiar with the operation and development of blockchain projects.